top of page

 We consider working with you in the Training Network to be a partnership.
 We will provide funding and ongoing support.
 We need you to inform us of the following:

-• When you are having any issues with the training school, submitting the DOH application, Prometric, or Credentia, etc.
+• When the sponsored individual is having any issues with the training school, submitting the DOH application, Prometric, or Credentia, etc.

-• Please let us know right away if you or are unable to attend a class or need to drop out for any reason!
+• Please let us know right away if the sponsored individual is unable to attend a class or needs to drop out for any reason!

 Questions, Additional Information